qin-guan/study-harder/docs/np/ict/matt/practical-test-revision.md

     * The following is a suggested method to perform analysis, however, do use the tools as and when you feel like it it required.

 ### 1. Open PEview to find out when the PE is compiled
+Location to check compilation date and time stamp is (IMAGE_NT_HEADERS -> IMAGE_FILE_HEADER)

 ### 2. Open PEID and analyse the results - is it packed or unpacked?

 To find out whether it is packed or not, there are **two** main ways:

 1. Look at the line above the 'Multi Scan' option.
 This will show the compiler used to compile the PE.

    Some examples of common compilers are :

    - PEncrypt
    - Microsoft Visual Studio C++

-!!! note "Space where the compiler is suppoed to be is empty?"
+!!! note "Space where the compiler is supposed to be is empty?"

     * You can press the right arrow (->) at the bottom right of PEiD and perform a <b>Normal Scan</b> , <b>Deep Scan</b> and <b>Hardcore Scan</b>.
 The compiler should show.
+    * If still no signature detected, see imports and strings.
+Packed malware usually have very little imports and more gibberish strings

 2. Press the arrow to the right of 'EP Section'.
 A popup as seen below should appear.